bterbs/SimpleBookStore/README.md

  npm install

- npm run db:init (this will drop and create a db called bookstore_books, beware if you have a db with that name!)
+ npm run db:create (this will drop and create a db called bookstore_books, beware if you have a db with that name!)

- npm run db:seed
+ npm run db:init

  npm start